trendscenter/coinstac-mancova/README.md

-# Coinstac Group ICA/ddFNC Pipeline
+# Coinstac Group ICA/dMANCOVA

-This repository compiles submodules utilized for Group ICA and ddFNC.
+This repository compiles submodules utilized for Group ICA and MANCOVA

-The ddFNC pipeline consists of two distinct parts - Group or Spatially Constrained ICA first, followed by ddFNC.
+The dMANCOVA pipeline consists of two distinct parts - Group or Spatially Constrained ICA first, followed by dMANCOVA.

 ## Running in the Simulator

-This pipeline has been tested with the latest version of the COINSTAC simulator.
+This pipeline has been tested with version 5.1.0 of the COINSTAC simulator

 Install the simulator: